-- If possible, make some very brief notes at the time, and write them up as soon as possible - Keep your original notes on file - Record the date, time, place, persons present and noticeable nonverbal behaviour, and the words used by the child.
+- If possible, make some very brief notes at the time, and update CPOMs as soon as possible - Keep your original notes you can scan them and save them as an attached document on CPOMs - Record the date, time, place, persons present and noticeable nonverbal behaviour, and the words used by the child.
 If the child uses sexual 'pet' words, record the actual words used, rather than translating them into 'proper' words - Complete a body map to indicate the position of any noticeable bruising or marks - Record facts and observable things, rather than your 'interpretations' or 'assumptions'.